A CNN-LSTM Quantifier for Single Access Point CSI Indoor Localization: Results And Discussions

 \subsection{Performance Analysis}

 The efficiency of CNN-LSTM layer with both space and time information is evident from the reduction of the ambiguous locations in the database before and after CNN-LSTM training presented in Fig.~\ref{fig:AmLocs}.
-A location $\bm{l}_{j}$ is defined as an ambiguous point of $\bm{l}_{i}$ if their physical distance is larger than the experimental grid size but their fingerprints have high Pearson correlation coefficient above the correlation threshold.
+A location $\bm{l}_{j}$ is considered ambiguous with respect to point $\bm{l}_{i}$ if they are physically far apart (beyond the experimental grid size), but their fingerprints exhibit a high Pearson correlation coefficient, exceeding the designated threshold.
 In our experiment, the grid size is 0.5~m.
-Furthermore, the correlation threshold is chosen based on the average correlation coefficients between $\bm{l}_{i}$ and all of its physical nearest neighbours, which is approximately 0.8 in our database.
-Then all non-nearest-neighbour locations whose correlation coefficient above this threshold are considered as ambiguous points.
+Furthermore, the correlation threshold is determined by the average correlation coefficients between $\bm{l}_{i}$ and all of its physical nearest neighbours, which is approximately 0.8 in our database.
+Subsequently, any non-nearest-neighbor locations with correlation coefficients exceeding this threshold are classified as ambiguous points.
 The fingerprints before CNN-LSTM process is the original CSI image, while the fingerprints after CNN-LSTM is the spatial output feature in $T=5$ time steps.
 Pearson correlation coefficient for different fingerprints is explained in details in~\cite{Minh2019}.
-Fig.~\ref{fig:AmLocs} shows the number of ambiguous locations among random 200 RPs of Intel 5300 NIC database.
+Fig.~\ref{fig:AmLocs} shows the number of ambiguous locations among random 200 SLs of Intel 5300 NIC database.
 Before CNN-LSTM process, there are many locations sharing similar fingerprints (CSI images) with the average of ambiguous locations around 12.
 The maximum number of ambiguous locations can be up to more than 55.
 On the other hand, after extracting spatial and temporal information from the original CSI images, the ambiguity reduces significantly.
 After CNN-LSTM process, more than $80\%$ of the locations do not have any ambiguous point, which proves that their fingerprints become more distinguishable and unique.
-There are still few locations having ambiguity but the maximum number of ambiguous locations are only 10 points, which is 5 times smaller than the case before the CNN-LSTM process.
+There are still few locations having ambiguity, but the maximum number of ambiguous locations are only 10 points, which is 5 times smaller than the case before the CNN-LSTM process.